MIT-LAE/APCEMM/README.md

 - yaml-cpp
 - Eigen3

-See the [Dockerfile](.devcontainer/Dockerfile.apcemm) in the .devcontainer directory for specifics.

 ## APCEMM: Installation instructions

 APCEMM can be built using CMake and requires GCC >= 11.2.
 Previously, the dependency structure and compile instructions were specified using manually generated Makefiles.
 CMake generates these Makefiles automatically, and should lead to a more pleasant software build experience.
 Dependencies on external libraries are managed using the [vcpkg](https://vcpkg.io/en/) tool, which is installed as a Git submodule.
 (This means that you just need to run the `git submodule update` command below to set it up.)